Government-organized non-governmental organization: Goals

 A GONGO can be created for any sound political or social purpose, however, in reality, it would be functioning as a mechanism of the government to further its domestic political interests and realize its economic and foreign policy objectives.
 Sometimes, GONGOs are created to solicit international aid, or mitigate specific humanitarian issues.
 Though not necessarily confined to developing countries, most often, GONGOs are set up by undemocratic governments to maintain some level of control of a GONGO's personnel, purpose, operation or activities.
 This control is often not seen in a positive light, as it compromises the spirit of an NGO by introducing hidden actors and withholding the government's intentions from the public.

 Examples

-Examples of government-organized non-governmental organization:
+Examples of non-governmental organizations said to be government-organized: